ghc/ghc/doc/markup.rst

 It is often desirable to include a chunk of documentation which is not attached to any particular Haskell declaration, for example, when giving summary documentation for a group of related definitions (see :ref:`structure-examples`).
-In addition to including such documenation chunks at the top of the file, as part of the :ref:`module-description`, you can also associate them with :ref:`section-headings`.
+In addition to including such documentation chunks at the top of the file, as part of the :ref:`module-description`, you can also associate them with :ref:`section-headings`.